aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/ingest-data.en.md

 2. Enter the following command into the terminal prompt to start producing events into the Kinesis data stream created earlier, `beam-workshop`.

 	{{< highlight plain >}}
-java -jar ./replay/amazon-kinesis-replay-0.1.0.jar -streamName beam-workshop -objectPrefix artifacts/kinesis-analytics-taxi-consumer/taxi-trips-partitioned.json.lz4/dropoff_year=2018/ -speedup 720
+java -jar ./replay/amazon-kinesis-replay-*.jar -objectPrefix artifacts/kinesis-analytics-taxi-consumer/taxi-trips-partitioned.json.lz4/dropoff_year=2018/ -speedup 720 -streamName beam-workshop
 {{< /highlight >}}

 	You should see lines similar to the one below in the terminal if the above operation was successful.
 Please keep the ingestion running while you continue with the next step.